 One Book, Multiple ISBNs

 In order to ensure that you are making your book accessible to all of your potential readers, you may want to provide different format choices for your book.
 Multiple book formats and editions will each require a unique ISBN.
 For example, a softcover edition requires a different ISBN than a hardcover edition.
-Or if you decide to have both a printed book format and an eBook format, each format will need its own ISBN.
+Or if you decide to have a printed book format, eBook format, and an audiobook, each format will need its own ISBN.